dmarcoux-archives/t/README.md

 1. Install Docker and Docker-Compose (Tested on Linux with versions `17.10.0-ce` and `1.17.0` respectively)
-2. Copy the environment file with `cp .env.example .env` (TODO: Move this to bin/setup)
+2. Copy the environment file with `cp .env.example .env`
 3. Copy the secrets file with `cp config/secrets.yml.example config/secrets.yml`
-   and change values inside the file (TODO: Move this to bin/setup)

 # Application

-1. Start the application with `docker-compose up development`
+1. Start the application with `docker-compose up development` (If you get the error `PG::ConnectionBad: could not connect to server: Connection refused`, run it again as sometimes the database isn't ready in time for the application)
 2. Access it at `localhost:3000` (The port is the value of `$RAILS_PORT` from the file `.env`)
     1. Create a user:
     ```shell